owulveryck/blog/content/post/xtreme-programming.md

 The team is composed of 4 people (mainly ops).
 But only one of them really knows the transfer engine.
 Therefore he has been designed as the legitimate implementer of the web service.

 This person is my colleague [Alexandre](https://www.linkedin.com/in/alexandre-hisette-aa1076a/) from [Techsys](https://www.linkedin.com/company-beta/719121/).
 He is a certified system engineer.
-And best of all he is did not tell me _I am not a dev_.
+And best of all he did not tell me _I am not a dev_.

 Regarding my job, I was assigned to another project that was also involving API management.